 Step 3.
 Install backer board.

 Install backer board around the shower niche.
-Try to get your cuts as close to possible to the shower niche edge.
+Try to get your cuts as close as possible to the shower niche edge.

-Once silicone is dry, you can waterproof it further with RedGard.
+Once the silicone is dry, you can waterproof it further with RedGard.

 How should you tile around the edge of a shower niche?